ScreamingHawk/animated-hellip/README.md

 # animated-hellip
-Simple script to animate hellips for as loading text
+Simple jQuery plugin to animate hellips.
+Can be used for loading text as in the example